Book: Byomkesh Bakshi

 Byomkesh, being the one who searches for truth, at times, even lets the culprit go scot free because he feels that the murder was committed by the person due to a very valid reason(!).
 Feluda does not do so.
 He means business and he catches the culprit and hands him over to the authorities.

 As far as the physical attributes go, both characters seem tall, well built, and handsome :).
 However, Bomkesh, with his cigarette smoking, has taken ill in a few stories and has thus had to leave the city and go somewhere for recuperating.
 Feluda, is a fitness freak though – doing his exercise and even sharing his trivia about the same.
 The author even makes him do a few martial art tricks in some stories.
 The protagonists have been so portrayed that while Byomkesh is a person who likes to sit in a chair and think out the solution (the latest movie, ‘Byomkeah Pawrbo’ refreahigly shows otherwise though!) , while smoking of course, Feluda is more of a person who is in the midst of the action – often nabbing the culprit himself.

 Both stories have their side characters.
-Feluda has his nephew, Topshe, and his friend, Lal Mohan Gangula aka Jatayu; and Bomkesh has his friend Ajit.
+Feluda has his cousin, Topshe, and his friend, Lal Mohan Gangula aka Jatayu; and Bomkesh has his friend Ajit.
 However, while the latter does take advice from his friend, the former is often seen giving advice and protecting.
 This despite the fact that both Ajit and Jatayu are accomplished authors.
 Why the disparity in treatment, I wonder.

 The female characters are not there in Feluda’s tales ( reminiscent of Tintin) but Byomkesh not only has female characters, but he is is also shown to be a married to a lady called Satyaboti (and hence comes in ‘married men’s scenes!)